 (2016 – Present) SMART Technologies

-I currently work at SMART Technologies as a Senior User Researcher in Seattle, Washington, USA.
-At SMART I inform strategy and design through objective research on SMART software and hardware.
+I currently work at SMART Technologies as a Principal User Researcher in Seattle, Washington.
+At SMART I inform strategy and design through empirical lean research on all of SMART’s software and hardware.
 I specifically investigate user behavior, motivations, and experiences throughout the entire design process (concept, prototype, alpha, beta, release).
-My approach is primarily lean/agile and utilizes mixed-methods.
+My approach primarily utilizes mixed-methods.

 (2015 – 2016) EA’s UXR